 The Post-Baccalaureate Diploma in Heritage Resources Management (PBD-HRM) program is designed for students that already hold a Bachelor's degree.

 Graduate-level training provides students with range of important opportunities academically, professionally, and personally.
 Those who choose a career in the heritage field benefit from a commitment to ongoing professional development, lifelong learning, and a high level of academic training.
-The PBD-HRM meets these needs, and provides an important professional credential which additionally may be used as a stepping stone to further graduate work such as AU's Master of Arts - Integrated Studies degree.
+The PBD-HRM meets these needs, and provides an important professional credential which additionally may be used as a stepping stone to further graduate work such as AU's Master of Arts - Interdisciplinary Studies degree.

 A baccalaureate degree is required for admission to the Post-Baccalaureate Diploma.
 Students must complete all of the HRM Post-Baccalaureate Diploma courses including the 400 hour Practicum.
 This totals 18 credits (four courses worth 3 credits each plus a 6 credit Practicum).
 All graduate courses are offered in an online distance format utilizing discussion boards and other innovative interactive techniques.
 All courses have full-time Instructor support.